What is a good product page?

 - Integrating a breadcrumb trail at the top of the page will allow for smoother navigation, without necessarily having to go back through the menu.

-Here is an illustration of an optimized product sheet
+Here is an illustration of an optimized product page

 This is just a suggestion.
-We invite you to adapt it based on everything we have seen in this article and that you will have defined in your strategy.
+We invite you to adapt it based on everything we've covered in this article and what you've defined in your strategy.

 The potential “pluses” to implement depending on your strategy

-- Indicate the amount from which delivery costs are free, for example in the top bar.
-Emphasize the term “Free”.
+- Indicate the amount above which delivery costs are free, for example in the top bar.
+Emphasize the term “Free.”

 - Indicate the cost and delivery time.